rabbitmq/omq/README.md

-      --mqtt-publisher-clean-session            MQTT publisher clean session (default true) --mqtt-publisher-qos int                  MQTT publisher QoS level (0, 1 or 2; default=0) --mqtt-publisher-version int              MQTT consumer protocol version (3, 4 or 5; default=5) (default 5) --cleanup-queues                          Delete the queues at the end (only explicitly declared queues, not STOMP subscriptions)
+      --mqtt-publisher-clean-session            MQTT publisher clean session (default true) --mqtt-publisher-qos int                  MQTT publisher QoS level (0, 1 or 2; default=0) --mqtt-publisher-version int              MQTT consumer protocol version (3, 4 or 5; default=5) (default 5) --binding-key string                      Binding key for queue declarations --cleanup-queues                          Delete the queues at the end (omq only deletes the queues it explicitly declared)
   -D, --cmessages int                           The number of messages to consume per consumer (default=MaxInt) (default 9223372036854775807)
-  -T, --consume-from string                     The queue/topic/terminus to consume from (%d will be replaced with the consumer's id) (default "/topic/omq")
+  -T, --consume-from string                     The queue/topic/terminus to consume from (%d will be replaced with the consumer's id) (default "/queues/omq-%d")
+      --consumer-credits int                    AMQP-1.0 consumer credits / STOMP prefetch count (default 1) --consumer-id string                      Client ID for AMQP and MQTT consumers (%d => consumer's id, %r => random) (default "omq-consumer-%d")
+  -L, --consumer-latency duration               consumer latency (time to accept message)
+      --consumer-priority int32                 Consumer priority
-      --consumer-credits int                    AMQP-1.0 consumer credits / STOMP prefetch count (default 1) -L, --consumer-latency duration               consumer latency (time to accept message; not supported by MQTT) --consumer-priority int32                 Consumer priority (AMQP 1.0 and STOMP) --consumer-uri strings                    URI for consuming -y, --consumers int                           The number of consumers to start (default 1) -h, --help                                    help for omq -l, --log-level log-level                     Log level (debug, info, error) (default info) --log-out-of-order-messages               Print a log line when a message is received that is older than the previously received message
+      --consumer-startup-delay duration         Delay consumer startup to allow a backlog of messages to build up (eg. 10s) --consumer-uri strings                    URI for consuming -y, --consumers int                           The number of consumers to start (default 1) --expected-instances int                  The number of instances to synchronize (default 1) --expected-instances-endpoint string      The DNS name that will return members to synchronize with -h, --help                                    help for omq -l, --log-level log-level                     Log level (debug, info, error) (default info) --log-out-of-order-messages               Print a log line when a message is received that is older than the previously received message